huiyan-fe/mapv/README.md

 ## Supported Environments
 Mapv is develop by canvas, it supports so-called "modern" browsers, which generally means everything except IE8 and older versions.

+## NPM
+If you use npm, you can use npm to install，Mapv can use in CommonJS by Webpack or Browserify.

+    npm install mapv

 ## Install And Usage
-If you use npm, npm install mapv.
-Otherwise, download the [latest release](https://github.com/huiyan-fe/mapv/releases).
+You can download the [latest release](https://github.com/huiyan-fe/mapv/releases).
 Or can use the version in examples.
 ### Initialization environment
     npm install
 ### Development